 About This Is My South

-The Southern United States is an area as diverse as some countries and this website aims to encourage travel to this part of the world and make people see more than just stereotypes.
-You can visit the beaches of South Carolina, the cities in Georgia and Tennessee and the marshlands of Louisiana.
+This website aims to encourage travel to this part of the world and make people see more than just stereotypes.
+It’s more than what you read on the news or the depictions in film and television.

 What is The South?

-For the purposes of this website, the “South” is considered to be Alabama, Georgia, South Carolina, North Carolina, Tennessee, Kentucky, Virginia, Mississippi and Louisiana.
-Additional posts will focus on Florida and Arkansas.
+For the purposes of this website, the “South” is considered to be Alabama, Arkansas, Florida, Georgia, South Carolina, North Carolina, Tennessee, Kentucky, Virginia, Mississippi, and Louisiana.

 Why Visit the South?